Kathir1711/billing-system-web-/README.md

   node server.js
   ```

 The backend will run on `http://localhost:3000`.
+on run server

 ### 3. Frontend Setup